streuselcake/jslab/webserver-express/generated/readme.md

 Here you can observe that routes that start with '/' and '/users' are handled by the route groups indexRouter and usersRouter respectively.
-Thus the next files to look into is routes/index.js.
+Thus the next file to look into is routes/index.js.

         // ...